Starbucks backs Square for mobile payments in shops

 Analysts said the deal has put pressure on Square's competitors in the sector, including Paypal and iZettle.

 The devices - which typically plug into either a phone's headphone or charger socket - allow businesses to accept credit and debit card payments without having to invest in more expensive till systems.

-The technology also allows users to accept card payments at festivals and other locations outside a permanent store.'New visibility'
+The technology also allows users to accept card payments at festivals and other locations outside a permanent store.

 In a letter posted to Square's website, chief executive Mr Dorsey said the deal would help "accelerate" the product.